-Coquet Island is the only island left in the UK where you can still find a significant breeding population of roseate terns.
+Coquet Island is the only site left in the UK where you can still find a breeding colony of roseate terns.

 But it's not just the roseate terns - each summer Coquet comes alive with over 44,000 noisy and boisterous seabirds.

-Head out from Amble on Northumberland coast and you will find graceful sea-going eiders, comical puffins, elegant kittiwakes, bold fulmars and gulls and most importantly of all, a whole host of common, Arctic, Sandwich and the timid and rare roseate terns.
+Head out from Amble on the Northumberland coast and you will find graceful sea-going eiders, comical puffins, elegant kittiwakes, bold fulmars, noisy gulls and most importantly of all, a whole host of common, Arctic, Sandwich and the timid and rare roseate terns.
 These 'Red-listed' seabirds are facing the very real threat of extinction in the UK, unless we can find friends like you to protect their island home.

 Our current funding only covers 75 per cent of what we need - can you help us provide the final 25 per cent?

 Coquet Island, just off the Northumberland coast, is the only island left in the UK with significant breeding numbers of roseate terns - a rare and timid seabird.